kyouko-taiga/Diesel/Documentation/Tutorial.md

 [Regular expressions](https://en.wikipedia.org/wiki/Regular_expression)
 enthusiasts may think this whole definition is cumbersome.
-While regular expressions should not be abused, as they often tend to become unreadable, they have their use cases.
+While regular expressions should not be abused, as they tend to quickly become unreadable, they have their use cases.
 Hence, Diesel comes with helpers to write parsers backed by regular expressions.

 For instance, the following illustrates a alternative definition of the `float` parser, using a regular expression: